davidcmoulton/decodeuri/_drafts/patterns-post-working-title.md

 - one scss file per pattern
 - Use Harry Robert's flavour of BEM (Block, Element, Modifier) for CSS class naming.
 This works well with a pattern-based approach, as the root of each pattern can define a BEM block.
 Coupled with the decision to have one scss file per pattern, this namespacing kept the separation of the styles for individial patterns nice and clean.
-- keep selector specificity as low as possible, with a maximum selector nesting of 3 (not including pseudo elements).
+- keep selector specificity as low as possible by using soley classes unless impossible, and with a maximum selector nesting of 3 (not including pseudo elements).
 As selectors only need to start from the root of a pattern (or deeper), this seemed a pragmatic maximum.
 We agreed that we'd increase it if we really, _really_ needed to, but up to now we haven't had to.
 - don't use `&` as partial completion for a class name, as it makes searching/refactoring across a code base more error-prone.
-- avoid `@extends` due to side effects, and unpredicable edge cases, use `@mixin`s instead.
+- [avoid `@extends`](https://www.sitepoint.com/avoid-sass-extend/), use mixins instead for greater flexibility.
-- only mixins that are completely pattern-specific may live in a pattern's scss file, other mixins must live in higher-level files (see below).
+- only mixins that are completely pattern-specific may live in a pattern's scss file, other mixins must live in higher-level files (see Architecture).
 - list property names alphabetically

 We implemented style linting with stylelint.

 #### Architecture

-- We used Nicholas Gallagher's `normalise` stylesheet as an scss partial, with some overrides we felt we needed defined in a separate  `normalise-overrides` partial.
+- We used [Nicholas Gallagher's `normalise` stylesheet](http://nicolasgallagher.com/about-normalize-css/) as an scss partial, with some overrides we felt we needed defined in a separate  `normalise-overrides` partial.
 - Meaningful values for the design system: colours, font-sizes, quantities for spacing and element sizing, media query breakpoints, and transition parameters etc. are defined in the `variables` partial.
 - The typography component of the design system is defined in the `typographic-hierarchy` partial: this contains numerous mixins responsible for enforcing a consistent typographic style across the site.
+[TODO: More about this?]
 - the `grid` partial contains all scss and mixins required for both the horizontal and vertical grid systems
 - the `mixins` partial contains all other mixins
-- Each individual `[pattern].scss` file imports the `definitions` partial so it has access to all the necessary shared knowledge of the design system as distilled into the variables and various mixins.
-The reset and grid are not imported by the pattern's scss, as they only need to appear once on the page.

-These are imported to create the main build css file like this:
+These are imported along with the pattern-specific scss file to create the main build css file like this:

 ```
 build.scss